 5 Step How-To Guide for a backyard vegetable patch

-Imagine; a hearty minestrone soup filled with broccoli and beans sourced solely from a backyard veggie patch! f this sounds like your flavour, our how-to guide on how to make a backyard vegetable garden has outlined every step with simplicity, broken down into 5 main stages:
+Imagine; a hearty minestrone soup filled with broccoli and beans sourced solely from a backyard vegetable patch! f this sounds like your flavour, our how-to guide on how to make a backyard vegetable garden has outlined every step with simplicity, broken down into 5 main stages:

 - Type of garden beds